vondele/cdbexplore/Readme.md

   --san SAN             Moves in SAN notation that lead to the position to be explored.
 E.g. "1. g4". (default: None) --depthLimit DEPTHLIMIT
-                        Finish the exploration at the specified depth. (default: None) --concurrency CONCURRENCY
+                        Finish the exploration at the specified depth. (default: None) --timeLimit TIMELIMIT
+                        Do not start a search at higher depth if this limit (in seconds) is exceeded. (default: None) --concurrency CONCURRENCY
                         Concurrency of requests.
-This is the maximum number of http requests made to chessdb at the same time. (default: 16)
+This is the maximum number of requests made to chessdb at the same time. (default: 16)
   --evalDecay EVALDECAY
                         Depth decrease per cp eval-to-best.
 A small number will use a very narrow search, 0 will essentially just follow PV lines.
 A wide search will likely enqueue many positions. (default: 2)
   --cursedWins          Treat cursed wins as wins. (default: False)